trezzuri/erpnext-docs/docs/en/customize-erpnext/articles/electronic-signature.md

 # Signature Field

-Electronic signature can be created in ERPNext using the Signature field type.
+Electronic signature can be created in SOMA using the Signature field type.
 This field allows you to write a signature in a block, just like the signature on a paper.
 To create an electronic signature, follow the following steps:
 1) Go to Settings > Customize Form.
 2) Select the Form Type.